MegacoderKim/js-sdk/README.md

 # Live tracking visuals for the Web

 This open source repo helps you visualize live location and activity data of your users on a web app.
 The data is generated using the HyperTrack SDKs.
-See sample of these web visuals
+See sample of these web visuals [here](https://dashboard.hypertrack.com/demo).

 ## Usage

-1. Set up SDK in your app by signing up [here](https://www.hypertrack.com/signup?utm_source=github&utm_campaign=js_sdk), and then integrating the SDK into your app
+1. Set up SDK in your user's app by signing up [here](https://www.hypertrack.com/signup?utm_source=github&utm_campaign=js_sdk), and then integrating the SDK into your app

 2. Clone this repository
 ```bash